 Visiting Cairo – A City Guide

-Stretching along the banks of the winding Nile, Cairo is an energetic city that seamlessly blends the old and new.
+Stretching along winding Nile River, Cairo is a vibrant city that seamlessly blends the old and new.
 Gleaming skyscrapers and shopping malls tower over serene mosques and bustling bazaars, while distant views of the Giza pyramids

-Sitting on the eastern banks of the Nile, Cairo is Africa’s largest city.
-In its centre, the Midan El Tahrir district, known as the Paris of the Nile, has 19th
+Cairo is Egypt’s largest city.
+In the centre, the Midan El Tahrir district, known as the Paris of the Nile, has 19th

-The Egyptian Museum in Downtown Cairo is a must-see with 100,000 ancient artefacts, including Tutankhamun’s mask, telling stories of bygone times.
+in Downtown Cairo is a must-see, with 100,000 ancient artefacts, including former pharaoh Tutankhamun’s funeral mask.
 Across the river, only 18 kilometres away, the ancient Giza pyramids honour the kings Khufu, Khafre and Menkaure.

 Eating Out in Cairo